Open Science

 1st Open Science training

 Took place on 9 June 2023 with a focus on what university and faculty leadership can achieve to mainstream Open Science.
-More information and programme the training.
+More information and programme of the training.

 2nd Open Science training